-All data will also be stored in Sharepoint at Eurac Research which relies on Microsoft Authenticator for access.
+All data will also be stored in the OneDrive/Sharepoint at Eurac Research.
 The folders on the PI's desktop and on the server will be encrypted, and the passwords for encryption management will be stored securely by the PI and by the ICT department of Eurac.
-All files on the PI's desktop are automatically backed up to Sharepoint as soon as the computer is connected to the internet and the VPN.
+All files on the PI's desktop are automatically backed up to Eurac's secure server as soon as the computer is connected to the internet and the VPN.
 Eurac is ISO certified -- Quality Management System (9001) and Information Security Management (27001)